crishard/crishard/README.md

 I am a computer science student at state university of Piauí.

-- 🌱 I am currently in the V period of the University
+- 🌱 I am currently in the 5th period of the University
 - 📫 How to reach me: crislantorrespr@gmail.com

 <div>